tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 ### 7.1 Elements of a New Test (non-normative)

 Formally, the description of a Test is complex.
 Informally, there are a few central elements that describe a test and what it does.

-First, a Test serves some purpose, it evaluates some way in which data are fit for some purpose, thus each Test starts from one or more `Use Cases`.
-Secondly, a Test operates on specific inputs, specific elements of data, these are the `Information Elements`.
-Thirdly, a test has some specific purpose, described in simple language.
-Fourthly, this plain language description of the test must be expanded into specific language that allows an implementer to understand exactly what code implementing a Test should do, and what outputs it should provide for different possible input values, this is the `Expected Response`.
-It is also important to be clear whether a Test evaluates a `SingleRecord` or operates over multiple records in a data set (a `MultiRecord` test).
+* First, a Test serves some purpose.
+A Test evaluates some way in which data are fit for some purpose, thus each Test starts from one or more `Use Cases`.
+* Second, a Test operates on specific inputs, specific elements of data, these are the `Information Elements`.
+* Third, a Test has some specific purpose, described in simple language.
+This is the Test Description.
+* Fourth, this plain language description of the Test must be expanded into specific language that allows an implementer to understand exactly what code implementing a Test should do, and what outputs it should provide for different possible input values, this is the `Expected Response`.
+* Fifth, it is important to be clear whether a Test evaluates a `SingleRecord` or operates over multiple records in a data set (a `MultiRecord` test).

 Tests may be expected to form related clusters, for example, a `Validation` that assesses whether the value of `ac:variantLiteral` in a `SingleRecord` is found in as a controlled value string in the Audiovisual Core variant: List of Terms, combined with an `Amendment` that proposes changes to values of `ac:variantLiteral` to conform them to that controlled vocabulary, combined with a `MultiRecord` `Measure` that counts the number of `COMPLIANT` values for the `Validation` evaluated for each record in a data set.
 Under `QualityControl`, this `Measure` can evaluate how much the data set could be improved for some purpose if all the proposed changes from the `Amendment` were accepted (by running the tests in pre-amendment, amendment, and post-amendment phases)